roerohan/blog/content/blog/why-i-started-blogging/index.md

 I may not have convinced you to start your blog, but sike, I never wanted to.
 I discussed why starting a blog might be a great idea, but it's not a piece of cake.
 Writing is a hard, unpaid (for most people), time-consuming, and lonely pursuit.
 It's a marathon, not a sprint.
 Before you start, you should be honest to yourself about whether the effort you put in is worth it for you.

 A lot of my thoughts were inspired by [Ali Abdaal's YouTube video](https://www.youtube.com/watch?v=vyVpRiqOvt4) about writing online, make sure to check it out!
 If you find value in this article, feel free to share it with others who might.
-You can reach out to me on my social handles listed below if you want to share some feedback, or just/home/roerohan/Downloads/Dump/blog_meme.jpeg want to chat.
+You can reach out to me on my social handles listed below if you want to share some feedback, or just want to chat.

 ![That's a cute cat](./blog_meme.png)